apache/age-website/docs/clauses/delete.md

 ## Delete all vertices and edges associated with them

-Running a Match clause will collect all nodes, use the `DETACH` option to first delete a vertice's edges then delete the vertex itself.
+Running a `MATCH` clause will collect all nodes— use the `DETACH` option to first delete a vertice's edges, then delete the vertex itself.

 Query